CompactRISC

 CompactRISC is a family of instruction set architectures from National Semiconductor.

 The architectures are designed according to reduced instruction set computing principles, and are mainly used in microcontrollers.

 The subarchitectures of this family are the 16-bit CR16 and CR16C and the 32-bit CRX.

-CR16 architectures
+Architectures

 Features of CR16 family: compact implementations (less than 1 mm2 with 250 nm), addressing of 2 MB (2^{21}), frequencies up to 66 MHz, hardware multiplier for 16-bit integers.

 It has complex instructions such as bit manipulation, saving/restoring and push/pop of several registers with single command.

 CR16 has 16 general purpose registers of 16 bits, and address registers of 21 bits wide.
 There are 8 special registers: program counter, interrupt stack pointer ISP, interrupt vector address register INTBASE, status register PSR, configuration register and 3 debug registers.
 Status register implements flags: C, T, L, F, Z, N, E, P, I.